isomerpages/moe-hci/_college/Financial Information.md

 <br>
 <br><u>Pre-university level</u>
 <br>MOE Scholar: $0.00
-<br>&nbsp;Non-MOE Scholar: $33.00 to be funded by MOE’s School Based Financial
+<br>Non-MOE Scholar: $33.00 to be funded by MOE School-based Financial Assistance
-Assistance Scheme, no fee payable this year.&nbsp;
+Scheme, no fee payable for the year.&nbsp;
 <br>
 <br><u>Secondary level</u>
 <br>MOE Scholar: $0.00
-<br>Non-MOE Scholar: $25.00 to be funded by MOE’s School Based Financial Assistance
+<br>Non-MOE Scholar: $25.00 to be funded by MOE School-based Financial Assistance
-Scheme, no fee payable this year.&nbsp;
+Scheme, no fee payable for the year.&nbsp;&nbsp;
 <br>
 <br>* UPLIFT Scholarship^ of $1,200 cash award per annum for students admitted
 via DSA and/or ESIS recipients</p>